How to build a marketplace: A quick-start guide

 • Variety of sellers

-A marketplace aggregates products or services from multiple third-party sellers, providing a broad selection and variety for customers.
+A marketplace aggregates products or services from multiple third-party sellers, service providers, and creators, providing a broad selection and variety for customers.
 A traditional ecommerce site, on the other hand, generally sells products or services from a single business.

 • Inventory management